thomasneirynck/kibana/README.md

 Make sure you have the dependencies installed by running `npm install`.

 Once complete, use `npm run release`.
-Build and package output will be placed in the `build` and `target` paths respectively (it will be created).
+Build and package output will be placed in the `build` and `target` paths respectively (they will be created).

-Note that you will need AWS credentials for the upload to success.
+Note that you will need AWS credentials for the upload to succeed.
 To provide these credentials, create a `~/.aws/credentials` file with your credentials, which should look like this:

 ```
 [default] ; the default profile